nimoseminov/nimoseminov.github.io/_publications/2026 general elastica.md

 venue: 'still not pubicly available'
 slidesurl: 'http://nimoseminov.github.io/files/1111.pdf'
 paperurl: 'http://nimoseminov.github.io/files/1111.pdf'
 citation: 'Yimu Mao.
-(2026). &quot;.Generalized Elastic Structures under Constrained Energy Functionals Variational Models for Curves in 2D and 3D and Tubular Surfaces in 3D &quot'
+(2026). &quot;.Variational Analysis of Generalized Elastic Catenaries under Constrained Energy Functionals: One-Dimensional Curves in Two and Three Dimensions and Tubular Surfaces in Three Dimensions &quot'
 ---

 This article is intended for my participation in the [Jugend Forscht](https://www.jugend-forscht.de/) competition next year and is currently not publicly available.
 The project is still being developed and refined.
 It has already presented the differential equation systems corresponding to three different cases.
 In this work, a fundamental theorem from measure theory is employed to improve and modify the classical catenary model by incorporating gravitational potential energy and torsional energy, rather than considering only bending energy.